 How Much Does a New Roof Cost?

-According to HomeAdvisor, the average cost of a new roof nationally is approximately $7,920, with the high end being as much as $45,000.
+According to Houzz, the cost of installing or replacing a typical roof ranges from $5,200 to $10,900.
 Prices vary greatly based on a number of things, including where you live and the contractor you hire.

 Other factors that impact the cost of a new roof might include: